'Liv is the cost of this': Olivia Podmore's mum's heartbreak at latest Cycling NZ report

 Despite being nowhere near through its 120-odd pages, Nienke and her husband Chris Middleton were already filled with anger and frustration at the list of the sporting organisation's failures detailed in the report.

-The valuing of medals and performance above all else in the Cycling NZ high performance model was also a central criticism in the findings, she said.
+The valuing of medals and performance above all else in the Cycling NZ high performance model was also a central criticism in the findings, they said.

 "I'm just really sad, because Liv is the cost of this," Nienke said today.